 Introducing lateral movements

-Teaching the horse a more detailed language of the aids required for ridden work
+Teaching the horse the language of the aids for ridden work

 Training small ponies without needing to ride